-Examination of the subcellular localization (Table 1) reveals that maspin cytoplasmic positivity is observed in 36% of invasive ductal carcinomas and 7% of lobular carcinomas, the latter ones being rather maspin-negative[18,21].
-The nuclear expression is related with ER and PgR positivity, while the cytoplasmic location is an indicator of negativity for hormonal receptors, high S-phase fraction and aneuploidy[19].
-Maspin cytoplasmic positivity was suggested to be considered a poor prognostic indicator of invasive breast cancer, independently by the histologic subtype[19].
+Examination of the subcellular localization (Table 1) revealed that maspin cytoplasmic positivity is observed in 36% of invasive ductal carcinomas and 7% of lobular carcinomas, the latter being mostly maspin-negative[18,21].
+The nuclear expression is related with estrogen receptor and progesterone receptor positivity, while the cytoplasmic location is an indicator of negativity for hormone receptors, high S-phase fraction, and aneuploidy[19].
+Maspin cytoplasmic positivity was suggested to be a poor prognostic indicator of invasive breast cancer, independently of the histologic subtype[19].

-Machowska et al[22] presented nuclear location as a better prognostic factor, in cases with invasive ductal carcinoma.
+Machowska et al[22] presented nuclear location as a better prognostic factor in cases with invasive ductal carcinoma.
 Nuclear positivity was an indicator of Ki-67 negativity or low expression[22].
-In a study by Strien et al[23], which compares luminal subtype A and B breast cancers, it was shown that Maspin expression was lost in metastases, in the majority of Maspin-positive primary tumors, or presented translocation from cytoplasmic to nuclear positivity.
+In a study by Strien et al[23], which compares luminal subtype A and B breast cancers, it was shown that maspin expression was lost in metastases, in the majority of maspin-positive primary tumors, or presented translocation from cytoplasmic to nuclear positivity.
 No differences between subtype A and B were noted.

-Wakahara et al[24], examining four categories of maspin expression [cytoplasmic only, nuclear only, mixed (cytoplasm + nuclei) and negative] and their correlations with histone deacetylase 1 (HDAC1), showed that maspin cytoplasmic only represents an independent negative prognostic factor, thus being an indicator of higher histological grade, negative PgR expression, shorter disease-free survival and higher HDAC1, compared with the mixed expression group.
-They suggested that inhibition of HDAC1 could represent an inhibitory mechanism for maspin[24].
+Wakahara et al[24], examining four categories of maspin expression [cytoplasmic only, nuclear only, mixed (cytoplasm + nuclei), and negative] and their correlations with histone deacetylase 1, showed that maspin cytoplasmic only represents an independent negative prognostic factor, thus being an indicator of higher histological grade, negative progesterone receptor expression, shorter disease-free survival, and higher histone deacetylase 1 compared with the mixed expression group.
+They suggested that inhibition of histone deacetylase 1 could represent an inhibitory mechanism for maspin[24].

-Recently, Umekita et al[25] demonstrated that maspin mRNA expression in sentinel lymph nodes represents an independent factor of non-sentinel lymph node metastasis.
-Maspin was shown to act upon peritumoral stroma and to increase collagen production, as a cause for doxorubicin resistance[26].
+Recently, Umekita et al[25] demonstrated that maspin mRNA expression in sentinel lymph nodes represents an independent factor of nonsentinel lymph node metastasis.
+Maspin was shown to act upon peritumoral stroma and to increase collagen production as a cause for doxorubicin resistance[26].

-Uro-genital system
+Urogenital system

-Ovary: Expression of SerpinB5 was not described to be present in the normal ovary[27-30].
-In ovarian carcinomas, maspin expression in over 50% of the tumor cells was associated with higher tumor grade, positive peritoneal effusion cytology, lower survival rate and positivity for the pro-angiogenic factors VEGF-A, C and D[27,28].
-Most of the malignant tumors present cytoplasmic only expression but those with low malignant potential rather show mixed positivity (cytoplasm and nucleus)[29].
-The localization of maspin expression might have therapeutic importance, as the cytoplasmic positivity associates cisplatin sensitivity[30] (Table 1).
+Ovary: Expression of maspin was not present in the normal ovary[27-30].
+In ovarian carcinomas, maspin expression in over 50% of the tumor cells was associated with higher tumor grade, positive peritoneal effusion cytology, lower survival rate, and positivity for the proangiogenic factors VEGF-A, -C, and -D[27,28].
+Most of the malignant tumors presented with cytoplasmic only expression, but those with low malignant potential showed mixed positivity (cytoplasm and nucleus)[29].
+The localization of maspin expression might have therapeutic importance because the cytoplasmic positivity associates with cisplatin sensitivity[30] (Table 1).

 Uterine cervix: Maspin is expressed both in the cytoplasm and nucleus of the normal squamous cervical epithelium[31,32].
-The cytoplasmic expression is downregulated in premalignant disorders such as cervical intraepithelial neoplasia grade 3 (CIN3) and even more downregulated, from microinvasive to invasive squamous cell carcinoma (SCC)[31,32].
+The cytoplasmic expression is downregulated in premalignant disorders such as cervical intraepithelial neoplasia grade 3 and even more downregulated from microinvasive to invasive squamous cell carcinoma (SCC)[31,32].

-In SCC, cytoplasmic maspin can be co-localized with cytoplasmic testisin, a serine protease normally found in testicular germ cells, which inhibits the tumor suppressor activity of maspin[33].
-Maspin positivity is correlated with advanced stage, increased lymphatic microvessel density and presence of lymph node metastases[31,32].
-Nuclear expression increases in CIN3 but significantly decreases in SCC cells[31,32].
+In SCC, cytoplasmic maspin can be colocalized with cytoplasmic testisin, a serine protease normally found in testicular germ cells, which inhibits the tumor suppressor activity of maspin[33].
+Maspin positivity is correlated with advanced stage, increased lymphatic microvessel density, and the presence of lymph node metastases[31,32].
+Nuclear expression increases in cervical intraepithelial neoplasia grade 3 but significantly decreases in SCC cells[31,32].
 Maspin expression is decreased or lost in intravascular emboli from SCCs[31,32].
 In adenocarcinomas of the uterine cervix, cytoplasmic expression of maspin was found to be an indicator of aggressive behavior[34] (Table 1).